SFWMD Preparing Regional Flood Control System

 District lowering canals, coordinating with local drainage districts to ensure flood protection for 8.7 million residents as storm approaches

 "We are always working year round to keep our regional flood control system prepared as we continue to watch developing conditions so we can spring into action when needed to protect communities and the environment," said SFWMD Interim Assistant Executive Director and Chief Engineer John Mitnik.
-"Not just with this approaching tropical wave, but also with the heart of hurricane season approaching, now is a good time for residents to do their part by ensuring their storm drains and swales are clear of debris and also to familiarize themselves with what agency provides local drainage for their property."
+"Not just with this approaching tropical wave, but also with the heart of hurricane season approaching, now is a good time for residents to do their part by ensuring their storm drains and swales are clear of debris and also to familiarize themselves with the local drainage district that provides local drainage for their property."

-SFWMD today began drawing down canals throughout its regional flood
+SFWMD has begun drawing down canals throughout its regional flood

 ||Click on the image to see a larger version of the infographic explaining drainage and flood protection is South Florida.

 control system to ensure capacity to take stormwater from local drainage districts and municipalities to prevent flooding.
 The District also held a call with local drainage districts and municipalities to coordinate flood control efforts as the tropical wave approaches.